 Details on State Lottery Laws

-However, there is wide diversity in how the money raised is distributed.
-Most states (about 16) designate lottery profits for schools and education, about thirteen states distribute profit to the general fund, or a fund for economic development, such as highway construction, in support of stadium authorities.
+However, there is wide diversity in how the money raised is actually distributed.
+Most states designate lottery profits for schools and education, several states distribute profit to the general fund, or a fund for economic development, such as highway construction, in support of stadium authorities.
 A few states designate lottery revenues to fund various general environmental activities.

 Examples of How Some States Use Lottery Revenue

 Many states apply the revenues to more than one purpose.
 A few states are quite unique.
 For example, Pennsylvania uses its revenue for programs designed to help the elderly with rent rebates and property tax assistance.
 In Massachusetts, a portion of the lottery revenue is used in support of the arts.
 Two other states, Maryland and Washington, use substantial portions of their lottery revenue to raise money for sports stadium construction and operation.